-Body image in midlife: How to improve yours
+Body image in midlife: What Affects it & How to improve yours

 Trigger Warning – this blog post explores body image, body dissatisfaction and includes reflective questions to explore your own body image.
 If you or someone you know would benefit from additional support, contact NEDIC or a regulated health professional to access resources to support you.